gzussa/javacodegen/README.md

 ```
 Note that template help is very small since this plugin doesn't do anything peticular.

-#### Plugins call
+##### Plugin execution

-As of now they are only two ways to interact with a plugins.
-More option may come in the futur.
+As of now, they are only two ways to interact with a plugin.
+More options will come in the futur.
 ```
 java -jar javacodegen.jar outputfolder/ -p foo inputfile.xml
 ```